 A financial product is characterized by its connection with the way in which one manages and uses money.
-Affirmation of Pierre Ciric in Support of Plaintiffs'-Petitioners' Opposition to Defendants'-Respondents' Cross-Motion to Dismiss ("Ciric Aff.") ¶ 11.
+Ciric Aff. ¶ 11.
 Examples of financial products include mortgage loans and car insurance policies.
 Ciric Aff. ¶ 11.
 Financial services are facilities "relating to money and investments."
 Ciric Aff. ¶ 12.
 Financial service providers essentially "help channel cash from savers to borrowers and redistribute risk."
 Ciric Aff. ¶ 12.
 Banks that administer payments systems, for example, are financial service providers.
 Ciric Aff. ¶ 12.

 Because financial products and services rely on the use and transfer of money, the general purpose of financial regulation is "to protect borrowers and investors that participate in financial markets and mitigate financial instability."
 Ciric Aff. ¶ 13.
 It therefore follows that the "financial products and services" the Department is authorized to regulate are those products and services that involve the use, management, and movement of money.
-This is why, as Respondents claim, the Department is able to regulate online banking, since is involves the use, management, and movement of money.
-It however, does not allow for the regulation of Bitcoin and other virtual currencies, which are not characterized as financial products.